wangleiphy/tensorgrad/README.md

 $ python main.py -D 3 -chi 30
 ```

-It is also possible to supply your own Hamiltonian and measure other physical observable of interests.
+It is also possible to supply your own Hamiltonian and measure other physical observables of interests.

-### What is going on ?
+### What is under the hood ?

 Reverse mode AD computes gradient accurately and efficiently for you!
 Check the codes in [adlib](https://github.com/wangleiphy/tensorgrad/tree/master/rg/adlib) for backward functions which propagate gradients through tensor network contractions.